Grŵp Cynefin with Gwynedd Council

 Approx £7.5 million

-Hafod Y Gest is an £7.5 million Extra Care scheme in Porthmadog, Gwynedd, providing 40 self contained one and two bed apartments with 24-hour care.
-Situated in the centre of Porthmadog, an important coastal town in Gwynedd, North Wales, the proposed scheme replaces an ageing care home in a poor state of repair, which is being demolished as part of the proposals.
+Hafod Y Gest is a £7.5 million Extra Care scheme in Porthmadog, Gwynedd, providing 40 self contained one and two bed apartments with 24-hour care.
+Situated in the centre of Porthmadog, an important coastal town in Gwynedd, North Wales, the scheme replaced an ageing care home in a poor state of repair, which was demolished as part of the proposals.

-A palette of natural, local materials are being used including slate walls, timber cladding, off white and light blue render, combined with a mix of welsh slate and metal roofs.
+A palette of natural, local materials have been used including slate walls, timber cladding, off white and light blue render, combined with a mix of slate and metal roofs.
 By avoiding a large unbroken linear design and opting for a more fragmented elevational profile, the massing of the new building is reduced as far as possible to replicate a more human scale.

-The scheme achieved planning consent in December 2014 and Grŵp Cynefin aims to start on site in early 2016.
+The scheme achieved planning consent in December 2014 and the build was completed by Anwyl Construction in December 2018.